tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-09-15-Review-Scrapper.md

 * Run **git remote** -v to establish connection.
 * Run **git push heroku master**

+### Limitation of this deployed version

+* The deployed version of this project cannot scrap more than 2 pages of reviews.
+* The reason behind this is that Heroku needs a request to be sent back to it within 30s which my code cannot do beyond 2 pages.
+* A workaround is to use background requests to bypass this problem as per my understanding.

 Thank You for reading this post.
 If this post helped you out in anyway reach out to me on twitter and let me know!
 Thanks.